IsaacXu0808/Qyay-Web-App/README.md

 Now the frontend server is running on port: http://localhost:8000.

 #### (4) Go to the frontend directory (/QYayApp) in a console.
-I inculde the modules in the folder so you do not need to install any dependencies.
+I included the modules in the folder so you do not need to install any dependencies.
 However, to make sure everything needed exists, run the command:

 ```cmd
 npm install